 People who are employees may have what are called “death-in-service” benefits from their workplace, typically equivalent to two to four years’ salary.
 (We recommend you check if you have this if you’re unsure).

 We will consider what life cover you already have from your employer and elsewhere.
 And then, provide a recommendation on any extra cover you may need.

 The basic type of life insurance is “level term assurance”, which pays out a fixed sum if you die during the specific term of the policy.
 Alternatively “Decreasing term assurance” pays out a decreasing sum and is often linked to a repayment-style mortgage.
-The cover reduces over time to reflect the declining balance of the mortgage.
+This plan for life insurance in Liverpool reduces over time to reflect the declining balance of the mortgage.

 Protection if you die – The policy pays a lump sum if you pass away during the policy term – simple as that

 Terminal illness – The possibility to receive your lump sum payment early if you’re diagnosed with a terminal illness that meets the terms of the policy and you’re not expected to live longer than 12 months.
 Once payment is made your policy will end and no further claims will be paid